top of page

 ROMAN MENDIP

-We are excited to announce that we have begun work on a new permanent display at the museum about Roman Mendip, replacing the current lead ingot displays.
-It will focus on the significance of Roman lead mining in the Mendip area, and to show what life was like for the miners, the occupying Romans, and the communities which grew up around the mining.
+We are excited to announce that a new permanent display at the museum about Roman Mendip is now open.
+It focuses on the significance of Roman lead mining in the Mendip area, and shows what life was like for the miners, the occupying Romans, and the communities which grew up around the mining.

 Roman lead ingot from Westbury-sub-Mendip